emmanuel-londono/Z-Prefix-App/README.md

 3. Open the cloned repo in vscode.

 4. In the vscode terminal, perform the following command:   **```docker-compose up```**

-	<sub> This should install all the dependencies, and perform all boot-up processes</sub>
+	<sub> This should install all the dependencies, and perform all boot-up processes.</sub>

+5. Wait for the front-end to finish loading.
+It should be the last container to load before opening the app.

 ## Usage